BlueFisher/Advanced-Soft-Actor-Critic/README.md

   name: "{time}" # Training name.
 Placeholder "{time}" will be replaced to the time that trianing begins

-  n_agents: 1 # N agents running in parallel
+  n_envs: 1 # N environments running in parallel

   max_iter: -1 # Max iteration
   max_step: -1 # Max step.
 Training will be terminated if max_iter or max_step encounters